 The day of the auction arrived.
 The crowd was small, and most seemed pretty chummy with the auctioneer.

-For everything, except the jelly cupboard on reserve.
+For everything, except the jelly cupboard.

 Steady, old girl.
 Cap was a rock, though he was gnashing his teeth over the low bids on his tools.
 He’d already sold the truck but not the camper.
 There was no choice now: his Fiat had to go.